 Step One -- A non-wage-related grievance shall be presented verbally or in writing by the aggrieved employee, and up to two (2) representatives of the Union if the employee so desires, within thirty (30) calendar days of the Union becoming aware of such grievance, to the appropriate supervisor.
-That person supervisor shall gather all relevant facts and shall attempt to resolve the matter and notify the employee within thirty (30) calendar days.
+That supervisor shall gather all relevant facts and shall attempt to resolve the matter and notify the employee within thirty (30) calendar days.
 If a grievance is not pursued to the next higher level within thirty (30) calendar days, it shall be presumed resolved.
 Step Two -- If, after thorough discussion with the appropriate supervisor, the grievance has not been satisfactorily resolved, the employee and representative(s) of the Union shall reduce the grievance to writing and present it to Human Resources Director.
 The Human Resources Director shall schedule a meeting within thirty (30) calendar days of receiving the written grievance to discuss the matter with the employee and the representative(s) of the Union.
-The Human Resources Director shall make his/hertheir written decision available to the aggrieved party and the representative(s) of the Union within thirty (30)

-working days of the meeting.
+The Human Resources Director shall make their written decision available to the aggrieved party and the representative(s) of the Union within thirty (30) working days of the meeting.
 If the grievance is not pursued to the Step Three within thirty (30) working days of the date of the Human Resources Director's written decision, it shall be presumed resolved.
 If the grievance is not resolved at this step, the Union may request mediation or arbitration of the grievance within thirty (30) days of completion of Step Two of the grievance process.
 The request for mediation or arbitration must be made in writing to the Prosecuting Attorney.

 Mediation - The Prosecuting Attorney and the Union will have thirty (30) calendar days from the mediation request date to schedule a mediation date.
 The Prosecuting Attorney and the Union shall mutually agree upon a mediator.
 Any resolution reached in mediation shall be binding on the parties and, unless specifically agreed otherwise, not form a precedent for similar issues.
-If the resolution is not reached Matters not resolved in mediation, issues may be referred to arbitration, if it concerns the proper application or interpretation of the Agreement.
+Matters not resolved in mediation may be referred to arbitration.
 The Prosecuting Attorney and the Union shall each bear the cost of its own presentation and shall bear equally the fees and cost of the mediator.
-The Union parties will have thirty (30) calendar days from the conclusion of mediation to make a written request for arbitration to the Prosecuting Attorney.
+The parties will have thirty (30) calendar days from the conclusion of mediation to make a written request for arbitration.

 Step Three -- If the decision of the Human Resources Director or mediation does not resolve the grievance to the satisfaction of the Union, the Union may file with the Prosecuting Attorney a Notice of Intent to Request Arbitration.
 This Notice shall specify the reasons the Union is dissatisfied with the decision of Human Resources Director.
 The Prosecuting Attorney may modify the decision of the Human Resources Director.
 Grievances at Step Three must be processed through the Union.
-If, within thirty (30) working calendar days after the Union files a Notice of Intent to Request Arbitration, the Prosecuting Attorney has not modified the decision of the Human Resources Director to the satisfaction of the Union, the Union may proceed to Step Four.
+If, within thirty (30) calendar days after the Union files a Notice of Intent to Request Arbitration, the Prosecuting Attorney has not modified the decision of the Human Resources Director to the satisfaction of the Union, the Union may proceed to Step Four.
 Letters of Reprimand may only advance to Step Three.